toluogbaro/Stretch-and-Squash-/readme.md

 # Introduction

-This is a Unreal Engine template for 5.1 or greater.
+This is a Unreal Engine template for 5.1 or greater

 The template was made by **Rian Rutherford** _(rr262471)_.
 To make the template, I used the pervious UE4 template as a starting point.